Khaled2Day/PDKMonitor/README.md

 # CORNERSTONE PDK Monitor — v1.1.0

 A free, open-source, **single-file** dashboard for managing and sharing integrated-photonics Process Design Kits (PDKs).
-It is the gateway between designers and fabs: a single place to discover, use, and contribute open PDK building blocks (BBs) — layouts, S-parameters, test data, fabrication notes, scripts, and documents.
+It is the gateway between designers and fabs: a single place to discover, use, and contribute open-source PDK building blocks (BBs) — layouts, S-parameters, test data, fabrication notes, scripts, and documents.

 The entire app is one self-contained `.html` file.
 There is no server and no build step — open it in a browser, or host it on GitHub Pages / SharePoint / an internal server.